dan-leo/masters/thesis/v8/twopager.md

 ## AT commands

 When it comes to base stations, the user does not have control over the inactivity timer.
-There is, however, a method to request the eNB/network to
+Release assistance can request the eNB/network to disconnect the modem from Radio Resource Control (RRC) connected mode.